thunderock/thunderock/README.md

 # Ashutosh Tiwari
 Hi this is Ashutosh.
 My interests include application of various ML algorithms (Active Learning, Transformers, Deep Learning and other statistical methods) in field of NLP. <br/>
 Since Fall 2021, I am an MSDS (Computational) student at Indiana University, Bloomington.
+I have around 6 years of Software Engineering experience with high performing startups and unicorns.
+I am currently open for Data Science Internship positions in Summer 2022.

 ## Website
 https://thunderock.github.io/